Emaratilicious/PHPLeague-for-WP/readme.txt

 = 1.4.0 =
 * NEW: Get the latest PHPLeague news directly on your dashboard
 * NEW: Get helped from the new date validator when required
-* NEW: Show how many matches a team has at home or away
+* NEW: Show how many matches a team play at home or away
 * NEW: Redirect automatically users to the plugin homepage after activation
+* NEW: Add few new tables to manage Player & Prediction modules
+* NEW: Possibility to delete a club and all data associated
+* NEW: Possibility to delete a league and all data associated
+* NEW: Possibility to get the ranking table as widget
-* CHANGED: When we remove a team from a league, the matches and table data are removed too
+* CHG: When we remove a team from a league, all data associated are deleted
-* CHANGED: Don't show a link in the table when links are disabled in the settings
+* CHG: Don't show a link in the table when links are disabled in the settings
-* CHANGED: Remove edition name in the database
+* CHG: Remove edition name in the database
-* CHANGED: The fixtures has been rebuilt with select lists instead of text inputs
+* CHG: The fixtures interface has been rebuilt with dropdown lists
-* CHANGED: Remove input values when it's a field by default
+* CHG: Remove input values when it's a field by default
-* CHANGED: FRENCH language has been updated and countries list added!
+* CHG: FRENCH language has been updated and countries list added!
-* CHANGED: No more Premium Edition!
+* CHG: No more Premium Edition!
 FREE for Life...

 = 1.3 =
 * NEW: Possibility to display all the fixtures
 * NEW: Possibility to display all the fixtures for a specific team
 * NEW: Links available to the club if enabled in the league's settings
-* CHANGED: Removed the "create" method from the sidebar
+* CHG: Removed the "create" method from the sidebar
-* CHANGED: Add an option to hide a section by default
+* CHG: Add an option to hide a section by default
-* CHANGED: jQuery code refactoring
+* CHG: jQuery code refactoring
-* CHANGED: Don't display club information if coach and venue are missing
+* CHG: Don't display club information if coach and venue are missing
-* CHANGED: Global source-code refactoring
+* CHG: Global source-code refactoring
 * FIX: Don't show (0-0) if the match hasn't been played yet

 = 1.2.9 =